-New potatoes and baby leaf spinach are wonderful ingredients, whose flavors compliment each other in this delicious dish.
+Sweet potatoes and baby leaf spinach are wonderful ingredients, whose flavors complement each other in this delicious dish.

-Combined with anti-inflammatory spices such as turmeric, Garam masala and ginger; its a healing spring dish that is as tasty as it is healing.
+Combined with anti-inflammatory spices such as turmeric, Garam masala, and ginger; it’s a healing dish that is as tasty as it is healing.

 Ginger is moist and dry at the same time and is known as a universal medicine benefiting everybody and all diseases.

 Especially good for Vata disorders, this is one of Ayurveda’s best go-to spices.
-When using ginger, think digestion, lungs and circulation.
+When using ginger, think about digestion, lungs, and circulation.
 All Vata problems.

 Ginger has a unique effect (prabhava).
-It’s post-digestive quality is sweet which means its long term effect is anti-inflammatory and nourishing while its initial effect is warm and stimulating for the digestion.
+It’s post-digestive quality is sweet which means its long-term effect is anti-inflammatory and nourishing while its initial effect is warm and stimulating for digestion.
 That’s good news for anyone that has digestive and inflammatory problems.

 Turmeric helps to promote healthy intestines by reducing pathogenic bacteria and destroying digestive toxins (ama).
 It has recently been proven to have an affinity for the large intestine and to play a preventative role in bowel cancer.
-Other clinical trials have proven its efficiency at treating stomach acidity and ulcers.
-It’s bitter and pungent flavors act on the digestive fire to nourish the blood.
+Other clinical trials have proven its efficiency in treating stomach acidity and ulcers.
+Its bitter and pungent flavors act on the digestive fire to nourish the blood.

 It has a stimulant effect on the liver and increases the flow of blood through the hepatic system and increases bile output.
 This helps dissolve and prevent gallstones.
 It is traditionally considered a blood purifier and is often used for beautifying the skin and clearing systemic toxemia: eczema, urticaria (itching), psoriasis, and acne.